 What Kind of Memory Are We Training?

 Working memory is what you use to hold information briefly while you use it (e.g. a phone number until you dial).
-Sequence games that ask you to remember and repeat an order train this directly.
-Matching games that require you to remember positions also strengthen visual and spatial memory.
-Both types are useful off-screen: lists, instructions, and where you put things.
+Sequence games that ask you to remember and repeat an order rehearse that skill in a game.
+Matching games that require you to remember positions also rehearse visual layout memory.
+Both can feel related to off-screen lists and instructions, but improvement on similar digital tasks is more predictable than broad life claims.

 Short Sessions Fit Real Life